 My Approach

 Therapy with me is both reflective and practical.
-In sessions, we talk through what’s happening in your life, explore patterns that feel stuck, and build tools you can use outside of therapy.
-I pay close attention to the connection between emotions and the body, helping you understand why you might feel overwhelmed, shut down, on edge, emotionally heavy, or disconnected.
-Along the way, I offer gentle psychoeducation around the nervous system, attachment, and how your experiences have shaped the ways you cope and respond so these patterns begin to make more sense.
+In sessions, we talk through what’s happening in your life, explore patterns that feel difficult to shift, and build tools you can use outside of therapy.
+I pay close attention to the connection between emotions, the nervous system, and the body, helping you understand why you might feel overwhelmed, shut down, on edge, emotionally heavy, or disconnected.
+Along the way, I offer gentle psychoeducation about the brain, nervous system, attachment, and stress responses so your experiences and patterns begin to make more sense, often with less shame and self-blame.

-Throughout sessions you’ll learn simple, body-based and mindfulness skills to help navigate stress, low mood, and intense emotions while feeling more steady in your body.
-We might use grounding techniques, breathing exercises, or coping strategies drawn from a variety of therapies.
-The goal is not just insight, but real-life, embodied change, so you leave sessions with both deeper understanding and practical support.
+Throughout our work, you’ll learn simple body-based and mindfulness tools to help navigate stress, low mood, anxiety, and intense emotions while feeling more grounded and connected to yourself.
+Depending on your needs, we might use grounding practices, breathing exercises, somatic awareness, or coping strategies drawn from different therapeutic approaches.
+The goal is not just insight, but meaningful and embodied change, so you leave sessions with both deeper understanding and practical support for everyday life.

 My practice is neurodiversity-affirming and flexible.
-Therapy isn’t one-size-fits-all, and I adapt our work to different learning styles, sensory needs, and ways of processing.
-Whether you prefer talking things through, slowing down into the body, using visuals, or learning concrete skills, we’ll find approaches that feel supportive and accessible for you.
+Therapy is not one-size-fits-all, and I adapt our work to different learning styles, sensory needs, and ways of processing.
+Whether you prefer talking things through, slowing down and tuning into the body, using visuals, or learning concrete skills, we’ll find approaches that feel supportive, collaborative, and accessible for you.

 Approaches I draw from include: